Bear one another's burdens, and thereby fulfill the law of Christ.Galatians 6:2(NASB)

 Each member of Christ's body is accountable to the Lord for the way we live, but we also are responsible for the attitudes we adopt, and the actions we take towards our fellow brothers and sisters in Christ.
 We each have a responsibility to support and encourage fellow believers and are called to, "bear one another's burdens, and thereby fulfil the law of Christ."

 In the previous verse, the spiritual believer is instructed to help to restore a brother or sister, who has fallen into sin - but to do it with gentleness and Christ-like consideration.
 Indeed, the spiritual one is warned against being adversely influenced by the carnal behaviours of others, or led astray by a misguided brother, lest they also are tempted into similar, ungodly ways, or fall into carnality themselves.
 Paul instructs those that are spiritual to restore those who are not walking by means of the Spirit - or who have been overtaken by worldly sin, the wiles of Satan, or fleshly carnality.

-However, in this verse, it is having a caring concern for a brother in Christ, who has become heavily burdened or deeply distressed, with whom the spiritual Christian should be concerned.
-Every one of us has areas in life by which we are weighed down, discouraged, and deeply burdened, and the instruction to 'come alongside and help one another, is identified as fulfilling the law of Christ.
+However in this verse, it is having a caring concern for a brother in Christ who has become heavily burdened or deeply distressed, with whom the spiritual Christian should be concerned.
+Every one of us has areas of life in which we are weighed down, discouraged, and deeply burdened, and the instruction to 'come alongside and help one another', is identified as fulfilling the law of Christ.